shabados/mobile/config/environment/README.md

 You should copy `config.example.ts` to `config.local.ts` and modify the values to your needs.
 This file is gitignored, so do as you wish.

 Changing an environment value will require a restart of the dev server and rebuild of the app as these values are passed through Expo at build time.
-Close any running dev instances and run `npm run dev` again for each running simulator.
+Close any running dev instances and run `bun run dev` again for each running simulator.

 ## Platform specific values